digitalist/chq/README_en.md

 ## 5.1 Iterating over data:

 ### 5.1.1 with some counter_id
-counter_id находится в составе primary key:
+counter_id in a primary key:

     SELECT * FROM db.ponylog ORDER BY counter_id LIMIT {lim}, {skip}

 Doesn't crash but quickly slows down to unusable speed.

     SELECT * FROM db.ponylog WHERE counter_id between {start} and {end} ORDER BY counter_id